yerazunis/bzerker/README.md

 each action in each state mean _no_ action is statistically "good" and so to avoid this kind of underflow, we reset such states back to the initial loading.
-However, this means that statistically valid models don't survive and we never actually learn (or converge)
+However, this means that statistically valid models don't survive and we never actually learn (or converge).

 Going with 100 units of liklihood, we learn in about 1 million games (and take about four seconds), and with 1000 units of